 9. Waive the Need for Unnecessary Meetings

-Musk has waived unnecessary meetings because that usually results in wasting time that doesn’t result in meaningful takeaways.
+Musk has waived unnecessary meetings because they usually result in wasting time that doesn’t result in meaningful takeaways.
 He describes, “Excessive meet-ups are the blight of the big companies and almost always get worse with time.
 So get off the large meetings unless there’s something valuable to the audience, in which case keep them precise.”

 Did you know?
 Elon Musk also made an appearance in The Simpsons episode, “The Musk Who Fell to Earth”, Iron Man 2, The Big Bang Theory, and Rick and Morty